iotaledger/introduction-docs/docs/libraries/client.md

 ---
 description: The wallet library is a stateful library for developers, recommended if using IOTA for token transfers.
-This library has a stateful design and adds support for handling and monitoring of multiple account/addresses.
+This library has a stateful design and adds support for the handling and monitoring of multiple account/addresses.
 image: /img/logo/Chrysalis_logo_dark.png
 keywords:
 - stateful